-7.9.1 Nonrequester Copies
+7.9.1 Outside-County Prices

-For authorized Periodicals requester publications, up to 10% of the total number of copies mailed to requesters during the calendar year may be mailed to nonrequesters at the Outside-County Periodicals prices, provided that those copies would be eligible for Outside-County prices if mailed to requesters, and if the copies are presorted under applicable standards.
-Nonrequester copies within the 10% limit do not need to be commingled in a mailing with requester copies to be eligible for Outside-County prices.
+For authorized Periodicals subscriber and requester publications, 10 percent or less of the total number of copies mailed to subscribers or requesters during the calendar year may be mailed to nonsubscribers or nonrequesters at Outside-County Periodicals prices, provided that those copies are eligible for Outside-County prices if mailed to subscribers or requesters, and if the copies are presorted under applicable standards.
+Nonsubscriber or nonrequester copies within the 10-percent limit do not need to be commingled in a mailing with subscriber or requester copies to be eligible for Outside-County prices.
+Nonsubscriber or nonrequester copies over the 10-percent limit are eligible for Outside-County prices when commingled and presorted with subscriber or requester copies, but otherwise the mailer pays appropriate non-Periodicals prices.

-7.9.2 Nonsubscriber Copies
+7.9.2 Preferred Prices